An archive of recent events and a selection of upcoming dates for your diary.

 This will form part of the research for my ➕ phase.
-A 'black cross' period of work that I hope will explore mental health through a phenomenological lens that focuses on the body in extremis, creating a series of new performance works, actions and artefacts that respond to my body in a landscape of: ➕Mind ➕Environment ➕Perception/Experience ➕Intimacy and Healing ➕Rapture in Rupture.
+A 'black cross' period of work that traces a psychogenesis while utilising a phenomenological lens that focuses on the body in extremis, creating a series of new performance works, actions and artefacts that respond to my body in a landscape of: ➕Mind ➕Environment ➕Perception/Experience ➕Intimacy and Healing ➕Rapture in Rupture.

 Walking in the countryside has always being a ritualistic healing process for my mind in my life and I hope journeying through The Rodd to discover actions, natural materials, and site-specific geology, will inform processes of, or for, or with, non visible forms of perception, forgotten landscapes, and patterns of self care/destruction as part of my future practice.

-Developed with the generous support of the Sidney Nolan Trust and Bethlem Gallery
+Developed with the generous support of the Sidney Nolan Trust.

 Expressions of Interest: